-Tangub was a Ana's hometown.
-We traveled 2 hours from Iligan via a van, which in this case was also very full since everyone's also planning to go home.
-We rode the van and after a couple of hours, we reached this wharf where we get to ride this pumpboat. going to the other island .
+Tangub was Ana's hometown.
+We traveled 2 hours from Iligan via van, which in this case was also very full since everyone's also going home.
+We rode the van and after a couple of hours, we reached this wharf where we get to ride a pump boat going to the other island .
 The city is very small.
-You wont see any jeepneys, taxis or other mode of transportation except tricycles and trisikads.I have the privilege of being toured around the city by Ana's cousin and we managed to over the entire city in 15 minutes.
+You wont see any jeepneys, taxis or other modes of transportation except tricycles and trisikads.I have the privilege of being toured around the city by Ana's cousin and we managed to cover the entire city in 15 minutes.

 We went there to attend a birthday celebration of Ana's grandmother who turned 91 years old.
 The night after the celebration, we went to the plaza and watched the Christmas decorations.
 Tangub city is known as the Christmas Symbol Capital of the Philippines and this year they depicted well known monuments in the world.

 After staying there for 3 nights, we went back to Iligan again and while we are in the city, we tried the most expensive coffee in Kopi Luwak.
 This coffee was made from the beans pooped by civet cats grounded and brewed.
 I ordered the "Spirits of the Glass" which has civet cat coffee and whiskey.
 I did not enjoy the coffee because it was bitter and I got drunk.